How To Invest In REITs

 Recommendations

-You can start by looking up which ones come highly recommended, such as these suggestions from Nerd Wallet which are updated regularly.
-Compare them against other lists from respected financial sites like The Motley Fool, Seeking Alpha, and Kiplinger.
+Start by researching highly recommended options, such as these suggestions from Nerd Wallet which receive regular updates.
+Cross-reference these against recommendations from reputable financial sites like The Motley Fool, Seeking Alpha, and Kiplinger.

 Industry Type